France dangles tax relief pledge before EU election

 The previous conservative administration had broken the link between inflation and income tax calculation, a move the Socialist government had maintained so far in its drive to cut the public deficit, angering many of its supporters.

-The proposed tax relief will cost at least 500 million euros ($685 million), government officials said, adding that the exact amount would depend on the specifics of the measure but that it should be covered by other tax revenues and the fight against tax evasion.
+The proposed tax relief will cost at least 500 million euros (406 million pounds), government officials said, adding that the exact amount would depend on the specifics of the measure but that it should be covered by other tax revenues and the fight against tax evasion.

 The government is also considering ways to tweak local residency tax to relieve fiscal pressure on lower income households, junior budget minister Christian Eckert told reporters.